 You also can’t just get one just for the sake of it.
 You need to outline what you want from it and then get professionals to do it for you.
 Sure, it might be costly, depending on the professional, but in the long run, it will be very beneficial for you and your business.

-Neither you nor your customers will have the luxury of time to always meet or conduct business in-person.
+Neither you nor your customers will have the luxury of time to always meet or conduct business in person.
 Especially during COVID.
-Therefore, majority of your buyers will only be conducting those via your website.
+Therefore, the majority of your buyers will only be conducting those via your website.
 That is why your web design needs to be top-notch as your buyer will make a purchase decision on its basis.

-In order to bring in more leads and sales, your website needs be fast.
-If your website’s loading time is more than three seconds, more than 40% of user will abandon it.
+In order to bring in more leads and sales, your website needs to be fast.
+If your website’s loading time is more than three seconds, more than 40% of users will abandon it.
 That’s not what you want.

 Another great thing that you can do is to make sure that it is mobile-friendly.
 These days, a smartphone is all you need in order to carry out your day-to-day business dealings.
 That is how a lot of people buy things as well, even in a B2B scenario.
 Therefore, it would serve you well to optimize your website for smartphones.